lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 	:name: Howto_Histogram_1d.png
 	:alt: Screenshot of the 2-d histogram of g-r color vs. g-magnitudes in the selectred region, obtained by executing an ADQL query.

-Fugure 2:  The 1-d histogram of g-magnitudes as well as the 2-d histogram of g-r color vs. g-magnitudes of the extended objects in the selected region, obtained by executing an ADQL query.
+Figure 2:  The 1-d histogram of g-magnitudes as well as the 2-d histogram of g-r color vs. g-magnitudes of the extended objects in the selected region, obtained by executing an ADQL query.